venkatsait33/MERN_CHAT_APP/README.md

 - **Express.js**
 - **MongoDB** (Database)
 - **JWT Authentication** (for user auth)
-- **Cloudinary** (for profile image storage)
+- **Cloudinary** (for profile image and message image storage)
 - **bcrypt** (for password hashing)
 - **cookie-parser** (for handling cookies)
 - **dotenv** (for environment variables)
 - **CORS** (for cross-origin requests)

 ---
 This completes the tasks for today.
-Moving forward, the next steps include setting up real-time messaging using **Socket.io** and integrating chat functionalities. 🚀
+Moving forward, the next steps include setting up **real-time messaging using Socket.io** and integrating chat functionalities. 🚀